e-motta/hero_vs_dragon/README.md

 Please describe the rules in this list:
 1. The hero battles the dragon
-2. The hero and the dragon have a set of "hit points"
+2. The hero and the dragon have each a set of "hit points"
-3. The hit points value is read from the user
+3. The hit points value is read from the user and must be an integer
-4. _keep describing the problem_
+4. The hero and the dragon have each a "maximum damage" value
+5. The maximum damage is read from the user and must be an integer
+6. The game is fought in rounds.
+Each round:
+  6.1.
+The dragon attacks and inflicts damage on the hero (between 1 and the dragon's maximum damage) 6.2.
+The hero fights back and inflict damage on the dragon (between 1 and the hero's maximum damage)
+8. When the hero or the dragon reach 0 hp, they are killed and the game ends